Skip to content

 • Block change update stays constant-time at shard level (recompute + delta propagation)

-• Monster head checks are handled by spatial indexing, so typical overhead remains low
+• Podium of Spawning / monster-head checks are handled by spatial indexing, so typical overhead remains low

 This means Civillis has no obvious performance hotspot in normal deployments.
 The dominant variable is still spawn-attempt volume (mob-cap churn), not one specific subsystem.